pebblecode/pebble-handbook/great-people/pebble-people-bio/ian-black.md

 - Understanding & solving problems

 ## What do you want to do in the future (career goals)
-- Learn all the things, w
+- Learn all the things
 - Engaging, understanding and exciting the user throuout the design process
 - Start/run a tech business
 - Perfect coffee art